PotatoInfinity/GreenCompute-Coin-GCC-/README.md

 - Reducing energy consumption and environmental impact.
 - Enabling distributed computing for AI, 3D rendering, and hosting.
 - Creating a resilient, censorship-resistant global network.
+- Funding itself sustainably with only **2% developer allocation tied directly to usage**.

 **GCC = The world’s largest, most powerful, eco-friendly, and decentralized supercomputer — even if inefficient, it wins by scale.**